MatthewLavine/yet-another-chat-app/README.md

 # yet-another-chat-app

-I made this to play with websockets.
+I made this to learn React and play with websockets.

 # TODO List